janboddez/scrobbble/README.md

 This plugin implements Last.fm's v1.2 scrobbling API, allowing media players to submit listening data straight to your WordPress site.

 It registers a new "Listen" Custom Post Type, and a number of filter (and action) hooks.

+## Hooks
-Here's some examples of further customizations:
+Here's some examples of further customizations.

+### Filter Title, Artist, and Album Information
 ```
 add_filter( 'scrobbble_title', function( $title ) {
   return ucwords( $title );